hyp3r5pace/crowdfunding-platform-avalanche/README.md

     payable(msg.sender).transfer(projects[_index].amount[contributorIndex]);
 }
 ```

+We have now completed the smart contract implementation.
+Now let's move to contract deployment.

+# Deploying the smart contract

 ## Setting up Metamask

 Log in to Metamask -> Click the Network drop-down -> Select custom RPC